benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/6-waiting-completion/_index.en.md

 ## Review the list of rules

 In this section, you created 4 EventBridge rules on the Serverlesspresso event bus.
-On the *Rules* page, change the *Event bus* dropdown to `Serverlesspresso` and verify that you see all 4 rules listed.
+On the *Rules* page, change the *Event bus* dropdown to `Serverlesspresso` and verify that you see all 4 new rules listed (in addition to the 4 rules created in the setup process).

 ![Verify rules](../images/se-mod2-verifyRules.png)